-In the Services chapter of GATS and EPAs/FTAs, trade in services is classified as four modes of supply: Mode 1: cross-border supply; Mode 2: consumption abroad; Mode 3: commercial presence; and Mode 4: movement of natural persons.
+In the GATS, trade in services is classified as four modes of supply: Mode 1: cross-border supply; Mode 2: consumption abroad; Mode 3: commercial presence; and Mode 4: movement of natural persons.
 Only Mode 3 is dealt with in a different way according to each specific EPA/FTA (see Chapter 12, Part II).